 That usually doesn’t work.

 Firstly, there are no machines to tell you what to do.
-Secondly, because there are no heavy stacks of weights at the park, you have to increase effort in other areas (such as volume) to have a highly effective workout.
+Secondly, because there are no heavy stacks of weights at the park, you must increase effort in other areas (such as volume) for a highly effective workout.
 Try circuit training instead!
 I encourage you to experiment with: